 The Enneagram is a system of personality grouping that explains patterns and management of emotion for each category.
-This model explains nine personality types and is visualized by a nine-point diagram that connects each type.
 Enneagram points out how each person is unique and views the world in their own way, and how they behave in unique ways.
 By describing the habits of a personality, people can learn more about themselves and how to better communicate with others and navigate the world.
 The Enneagram can be beneficial in describing more information about relationships, career development, spiritual growth, and personal development.
-I’ve been obsessed with studying Enneagram lately.
 I love having a better understanding of my inner world and have a little window into those around me.

 The Enneagram is represented by a geometric symbol with nine points.
 On the outer circle, there are nine points, which represent the nine personality types.
 There is a triangle on the inside that connects points 3, 6, and 9.
 There is also a hexagonal shape that connects the other points.
-The types on either side of the core personality are called “wings.”
-These wings relate the personality types that people can transition into.
-Most people strongly identify with both wings in addition to their core Enneagram.
+Most people strongly identify with both wings found here in addition to their core Enneagram.

 Givers value emotional intimacy, quality time with loved ones, and a shared sense of empathy.
 These personalities find helping others and social activism to be a core value, as well as kindness and empathy.
 Givers tend to put others before themselves.
 They are, by nature, intuitive to others’ emotions and are usually perceived to be a loyal companion.
 Givers are typically popular and are involved in a variety of social groups.